 Many customers experience issues with their hardware key, which is why Gmail, for example, provides backup methods of authentication in the event that they’re having trouble getting the key to work.
 Hardware keys are only ideal when the user configures their account so that other account recovery options are not available at login.

 Hardware-based authentication tokens (shown in the image above) are touted as the most difficult to bypass form of 2FA, but most SaaS accounts offer users alternative options in case they experience difficulties.

 1. Biometrics (most secure)

-2FA should not be trusted as the final line of defense for authentication, even though it currently is.
-The immediate challenge is fortifying the 2FA infrastructure so that fewer loopholes exist, and educating people using MFA on these loopholes.
+MFA should not be trusted as the final line of defense for authentication, even though it currently is.
+The immediate challenge is fortifying the MFA infrastructure so that fewer loopholes exist, and educating people using MFA on these loopholes.